Kansas Medicaid for Seniors & Long-Term Care

-KanCare delivers long-term services and supports through its three MCOs — HCBS is strongly preferred over nursing facility placement
+KanCare delivers long-term services and supports through its three managed care organizations

-KanCare, Kansas Medicaid, covers long-term services and supports (LTSS) for seniors and adults with disabilities through its three managed care organizations: Aetna Better Health, Sunflower Health Plan, and UnitedHealthcare Community Plan.
-KDADS (Kansas Department for Aging and Disability Services) administers HCBS waivers in coordination with the MCOs.
-Kansas law and KDADS policy emphasize providing services in the least restrictive, most integrated setting.
+KanCare, Kansas Medicaid, covers long-term services and supports (LTSS) for seniors and adults with disabilities through its three managed care organizations: Healthy Blue, Sunflower Health Plan, and UnitedHealthcare Community Plan.
+Healthy Blue replaced Aetna Better Health as a KanCare MCO under the current 2025-2027 managed care contracts.
+The Kansas Department for Aging and Disability Services (KDADS) administers HCBS waivers in coordination with the MCOs, and Kansas law and KDADS policy emphasize providing services in the least restrictive, most integrated setting.
 Contact KDADS at 1-785-296-4986 or visit kancare.ks.gov.

 Financial eligibility for KanCare long-term care